Corporate Governance

 Other Company Directorships

 The Company values the experience directors bring from other boards on which they serve, but recognizes that those boards may also present demands on a director's time and availability.
-As a result, the Company does not have a policy limiting the number of other company boards upon which a director may sit.
-However, the Corporate Responsibility, Sustainability & Governance Committee considers the number of other company boards on which a prospective nominee is a member.
-Accordingly, directors are expected to advise the Chair of the Board and the chair of the Corporate Responsibility, Sustainability & Governance Committee in advance of accepting any other company directorship or any assignment to the audit committee of the board of any other company.
+As a result, it is the policy of the Board that no director may simultaneously serve on the board of more than three other public companies (in addition to the Company) or, in the case of a director who is an executive officer of a public company, no more than one other public company (in addition to the Company).
 In addition, a member of the Audit & Finance Committee may not simultaneously serve on the audit committee of more than two other public companies unless such service is approved by the Board.
+Directors are also expected to advise the Chair of the Board and the chair of the Corporate Responsibility, Sustainability & Governance Committee in advance of accepting any other company directorship or any assignment to the audit committee of the board of any other company.
+The Corporate Responsibility, Sustainability & Governance Committee will conduct a review, at least annually, of director commitment levels to confirm that all directors comply with this policy.

 Directors Who Change Their Present Job Responsibility